 in an ideal transformer, all of the magnetic flux produced by the primary current is assumed to pass through the core to the secondary winding, and vice versa. in a practical transformer, some of the magnetic flux lines break out of the core and pass through the surrounding air back to the other end of the winding.
 For the magnetic field produced by the primary current.
 Magnetic flux leakage results in a reduced secondary voltage.

 The percentage of magnetic flux that actually reaches the secondary winding determines the coefficient of the coupling of the transformer.
-Foe example, if nine out of the ten flux lines remains inside the core, the coefficient of coupling of 0.90 or 90%.
-Most iron core transformers have very high coefficient of coupling (greater than 0.99), while ferrite-core and air-core device have lower values.
+For example, if nine out of the ten flux lines remain inside the core, the coefficient of coupling of 0.90 or 90%.
+Most iron core transformers have a very high coefficient of coupling (greater than 0.99), while ferrite-core and air-core devices have lower values.

 As you leaned, there is always some stray capacitance between adjacent turns of a winding.
 These stray capacitances result in an effective capacitance in parallel with each winding of a transformer.

-The stray capacitances have very little effect on the transformer’s operation at low frequencies ( such as power line frequencies) because the reactances (X c) are very high.
-However , at higher frequencies, the reactances decrease and begin to produce a by passing effect across the primary winding and across the secondary load.
+The stray capacitances have very little effect on the transformer’s operation at low frequencies ( such as power line frequencies) because the reactance (X c) is very high.
+However, at higher frequencies, the reactances decrease and begin to produce a bypassing effect across the primary winding and across the secondary load.
 As a result, less of the total primary current is through the primary winding, and less of the total secondary current is through the load.
-This effect reduce the load voltage as the frequency goes up.
+This effect reduces the load voltage as the frequency goes up.